Canon M100 vs Fujifilm X-A10

 |17.||Fujifilm X-M1||Y||stereo / mono||-||-||mini||2.0||Y||-||-|

-Both the M100 and the X-A10 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the X-A10 have been discontinued, but can regularly be found used on ebay.
 The X-A10 was replaced by the Fujifilm X-A5, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M100 and X-A10 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X-A10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M100 or the Fujifilm X-A10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.